Some of the links in this post may be affiliate links. See our disclosure for more info.

-I got you covered!
-As much as I love writing about this subject, I can’t take credit for everything I write.
-Much of my knowledge on self-development came from reading these great writers and thinkers.
+We’ve got you covered!
+Much of our knowledge of self-development came from reading these great writers and thinkers.

-Unfortunately there’s no way for me to rank these bloggers objectively and accurately.
-The ranking here is based on their Twitter followers, but those numbers won’t tell you much about the quality of their content.
-So don’t take it as absolute in terms of quality.
+Unfortunately, there’s no way to rank these bloggers objectively, as each one speaks to different people in different ways.
 That being said, many of those at the top are there for good reason.

-Follow these Personal Development Bloggers for Your Daily Dose of Wisdom, Inspiration, and Step-by-Step Instructions for World Domination
+Follow these excellent Self-Improvement Blogs for Your Daily Dose of Wisdom, Inspiration, and Step-by-Step Instructions for Mastery and Achievement.

-I’ve been a fan since I read the 4-Hour Workweek and I now have his other books, 4-Hour Body and 4-Hour Chef.
-He thinks and sees the world differently, and that shows in his writing.
+I’ve been a fan since I read the 4-Hour Workweek, and I now have his other books, 4-Hour Body and 4-Hour Chef.
+He thinks and sees the world differently, which shows in his writing on this self-improvement blog and his Twitter (@tferriss).

 - The Choice-Minimal Lifestyle: 6 Formulas for More Output and Less Overwhelm